Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Methotrexate is considered an “antiproliferative” medication, which means it stops cells from replicating.
 It reduces the activity of several types of proteins and cells involved in immune system function, including T cells and B cells.

-This description from Alfred Kim, MD, PhD, Assistant Professor of Medicine, Pathology, and Immunology at Washington University in St. Louis, Missouri, helps explain how methotrexate affects the immune system:
+This description from Dr. Kim helps explain how methotrexate affects the immune system:

 Let’s say your immune system is an army fighting a virus enemy.
 It needs to be able to quickly increase the number of its troops.
 For a typical virus, the immune system can expand its army by a million-fold.
 But methotrexate limits your immune system’s ability to scale its troops.
 Instead of expanding by a million, maybe it can only increase by a thousand.
 This inability to increase your troops makes you less able to fight off an infection.